soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 Various storage options exist, dedicated usage scenarios usually have an optimal storage option.
 Maintenance will also be considered as part of the choice.

 - **Relational databases** provide performant filtering and aggregation options that facilitate the performance of data APIs.
 Relational databases have a fixed data model.
 - **Search engines**, such as SOLR/Elastic search.
-Search engines provide even higher performance and introduce faceted search (aggregations) and ranking customisation
+Search engines provide even higher performance and introduce faceted search (aggregations) and ranking customisation.
-- **File (& bucket) repositories**, which are slow and non-queryable but very flexible in the data model, scalable and persistent
+- **File (& bucket) repositories**, which are slow and non-queryable but very flexible in the data model, scalable and persistent.
-- **Graph and triple stores**, which are very fitted to store relations between random entities and can reason over data in multiple domain models
+- **Graph and triple stores**, which are very fitted to store relations between random entities and can reason over data in multiple domain models.
 - **Versioning systems** (such as git), which are very slow and not queryable but ultimately persistent/traceable.
 Less optimal for binary files.